How to Grow Your Small Business

 Step 11.
 Have You Built Industry Blog Links To Your Site & Content?

-Guest posting articles on other high-authority blogs in your niche and local area is the best long term strategy to building the ranking power of your business and website content.
+Guest posting articles on other high-authority blogs in your niche and local area are the best long term strategies to building the ranking power of your business and website content.

-Google says that three things rank your business and website in search engines: depth on the article on a subject, the width or breath of the article – does it cover sevral sub-topics too?
+Google says that three things rank your business and website in search engines: depth on the article on a subject, the width or breath of the article [it covers several sub-topics also], and the number and quality of incoming links pointing to your site.

 Have you been active in building links to your site using guest posting?